The Radius Distribution of Planets Around Cool Stars: Introduction

-In \S\ref{sec:formalism} we walk through the steps required to properly extract a non-parametric empirical estimate of the true planet radius function given a population detected in a well-characterized transit survey.
-In \S\ref{sec:calculation} we apply these methods to the Cool KOIs to derive the radius distribution for small planets around small stars.
-We explore the various assumptions that go into this calculation in \S\ref{sec:assumptions}, and conclude in \S\ref{sec:conclusion}.
+In \S\ref{sec:formalism} we walk through the steps required to extract this non-parametric empirical estimate of the true period-marginalized planet radius function given a population of detections from a well-characterized transit survey.
+In \S\ref{sec:calculation} we apply these methods to the Cool KOIs to derive the radius distribution for small planets around small stars down to below 1 $\Rearth$.
+We summarize our results in \S\ref{sec:results} and explore the assumptions that go into this calculation in \S\ref{sec:discussion}.
+Concluding remarks follow in \S\ref{sec:conclusion}.